Ali-Elchab/launch-hub/README.md

 ### LaunchHub is built using the following technologies:

 - This project uses the [Flutter app development framework](https://flutter.dev/).
 Flutter is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
+We have used Flutter to implement the android mobile application Launchhub.
+- For the server-side code, the app utilizes the Laravel framework.
+Laravel is a powerful and versatile PHP framework known for its elegant syntax and robust features.
+It's particularly favored for its expressive and clean code structure, comprehensive ecosystem, and extensive library of pre-built functions and tools.
+In our project, Laravel serves as the backbone for handling server-side logic, database interactions, API development, and providing a secure and scalable environment for the application backend.
+This integration ensures seamless communication between the Flutter front-end and server-side components, resulting in a cohesive and efficient user experience.
 - For persistent storage (database), the app uses the MySQL, a database for storing and manipulating data.
-- To send local push notifications, the app uses the [flutter_local_notifications](https://pub.dev/packages/flutter_local_notifications) package which supports Android, iOS, and macOS.
+- To send push notifications, the app uses the [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging).
+- For the admin dashboard, we utilized Electron with React, a powerful combination for building cross-platform desktop applications.
+Electron enables us to wrap the React application in a native desktop application environment, providing a seamless and integrated user experience.
+This approach allows for the creation of a sophisticated and responsive admin interface that is both visually appealing and functionally robust, enhancing the overall management and operational efficiency of our project.
-- The app uses the font ["Work Sans"](https://fonts.google.com/specimen/Work+Sans) as its main font, and the design of the app adheres to the material design guidelines.
+- The app uses the font inter as its main font, and the design of the app adheres to the material design guidelines.

 <br><br>